Ardmore, Pennsylvania: Education

 Pupils living in the Lower Merion Township portion attend schools in the Lower Merion School District (LMSD), while pupils living in the Haverford Township portion attend schools in the School District of Haverford Township.

 As of 2024, in regards to the Lower Merion Township section, school zoning is as follows: Most of it is zoned to Penn Valley Elementary School, while portions are zoned to Penn Wynne and Gladwyne elementaries.
 For middle school, most of the section is zoned to Welsh Valley Middle School, while some of it is zoned to Black Rock Middle School.
 For high school, there are portions in the Lower Merion High School walking zone, some in the Harriton High School area, and some in a choice area where students may choose between Harriton and Lower Merion high schools.

 Among the many notable graduates of Lower Merion High School in Ardmore are General Henry H. "Hap" Arnold (1903), Commanding General of the U.S. Army Air Forces in WWII; General Alexander M. Haig Jr. (1942), the 59th United States Secretary of State; James H. Billington (1946), the Librarian of Congress, and; Kobe Bryant (1996), NBA Hall of Fame basketball player.

 Ardmore Avenue Elementary School, of the LMSD district and in the African-American section of Ardmore, had 80% of its students as African-Americans.
 The district closed the school in 1963 during the Civil Rights Movement.
 An LMSD website stated that the school had a building that was in a poor condition and that the dissolution of the school was "marking the beginning of the true desegregation at the primary level".
 By 1996, South Ardmore residents were divided between three elementary schools, but that year there was a plan to rezone so two elementary schools instead of three had portions of the community.

 Infrastructure

 Transit

-Ardmore's train station is served by SEPTA Regional Rail's Paoli/Thorndale Line (commuter) and Amtrak (intercity) passenger trains.
+Ardmore station is served by SEPTA Regional Rail's Paoli/Thorndale Line (commuter) and Amtrak (intercity) passenger trains.
 Additionally, the Norristown High Speed Line runs through the Haverford Township portion of town, and Ardmore Junction, Wynnewood Road, and Ardmore Avenue stations are all within or adjacent to the boundaries of Ardmore.

 A streetcar line built by the Ardmore and Llanerch Street Railway in 1902 once ran from the 69th Street Transportation Center in Upper Darby to a two-track terminal in downtown Ardmore, now the site of Schauffele Plaza.
 After the line was acquired by SEPTA in the 1960s, it was converted to a bus route.
 A section of the line, running alongside Pont Reading Creek and Hathaway Lane, was paved over and is now used by SEPTA as a private busway.